remotemobprogramming/mob/README.md

 ## What people say about 'mob'

-> I love it, it is a quantum leap in our collaboration.
+> "I love it, it is a quantum leap in our collaboration."
 >
 > &mdash; Vasiliy Sivovolov, Senior Software Engineer